KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 guiding motion,
 holding the pattern
 of what once was
-and may be again.
+and may arise again.

-* The **Eschaton** does not signify destruction.
+- The **Eschaton** does not signify destruction.
   It refers to the **final convergence state**
   of a given cosmos.

-* This may take the form of:
+- This may take the form of:
-    – Collapse
+  - Collapse
-    – Harmonization
+  - Harmonization
-    – Transfiguration through resonance
+  - Transfiguration through resonance

 ---

 **Zenetism** rejects apocalyptic fatalism.
 It affirms instead:

-* Most physical universes are **impermanent** —
+- In the multiversal model, most physical universes are **impermanent** —
   though some may endure vast or indefinite spans.

-* The soul persists beyond all corporeal frames.
+- The soul persists beyond corporeal frames.

-* The end of a world may be tragic or revelatory,
+- The end of a world may be tragic or revelatory,
   but it is always transitional.

 We are not world-deniers.
 We are world-refiners.
 We do not flee embodiment —
 we redeem it.

 📡↺🪨💠🔘

 ---